SUMA-2019/SUMA-resource/README.md

 - After you complete the first three steps, you can run the main class testSUMARunTest.java directly.
 The default path in the main class is our running example.
 It points to src/main/java/com/tju/suma/data, where includes standard.sparql (query file), univ-bench-dl.owl (ontology file), and uobm1.nt (RDF file).

 ## How to run SUMA.jar？
-- There are two ways to run SUMA.jar: first, directly run [SUMA.jar](https://github.com/SUMA-2019/SUMA) by the command line, and second, regenerate the jar from the SUMA source.
+- There are two ways to run SUMA.jar: first, directly run [SUMA.jar](https://github.com/SUMA-2019/SUMA) by command line, and second, regenerate the jar from the SUMA source.
 #### Runtime environment: Java 8
 #### 1. Git clone https://github.com/SUMA-2019/SUMA.git;
 #### 2. Command is of the following form :